Stringy invariants for horospherical varieties of complexity one

-The purpose of this section is to obtain a precise description of the arc space of a horospherical variety $X$ of complexity one in order to compute their stringy $E$-functions via motivic integration in Section~\ref{s:E-function}.
+In this section we describe the arc space of a horospherical variety $X$ of complexity one, in order to compute its stringy $E$-function via motivic integration in Section~\ref{s:E-function}.

-From Section~\ref{s:arcspace-def} we know that an arc $\alpha$ in $\L(X)$ uniquely defines a $K$-valued point $\tilde{\alpha}$ in $\L(X)$ for some field extension $K$ of $\CC$ depending on $\alpha$.
-Let $\O_K$ be the ring of power series in one variable with coefficients in $K$, and $\K_K$ be the fraction field of $\O_K$.
-We also denote by $0$ and $\eta$ the closed and generic point of $\Spec \O_K$, respectively.
-In this section, we will describe the sets of $K$-valued points of $\L(X)$ -- that is, the sets $X(\O_K)$ -- for all field extensions $K$ of $\CC$.
-So from now, we fix an extension $K$ of $\mathbb C$ and simply denote $\O$ and $\K$ for $\O_K$ and $\K_K$.

-Our strategy is to restrict ourselves to the study of a subset $\L_\Gamma(X)$ of $\L(X)$ which has the same motivic measure as $\L(X)$, and which we decompose into \emph{horizontal} and \emph{vertical} arcs, see~\ref{s:hor-ver} for the case of affine $T$-varieties of complexity one.
-We also detail the two subsets further by looking at the $T(\O)$-orbits in $X_\Gamma:=\L_\Gamma(X)(K)$.
-We extend this decomposition to general $T$-varieties of complexity one in~\ref{s:T-non-affine}.
-In~\ref{s:arcs-general} we generalize our results to all horospherical $G$-varieties of complexity one.
+Let $K$ be a field extension of $\CC$ and $\O:=\O_K$, $\K:=\K_K$ be the corresponding ring of power series and its fraction field.
+Denote by $0$ and $\eta$ the closed and generic point of $\Spec \O_K$, respectively.
+Our goal is to describe the set of $K$-valued points of $\L(X)$ -- that is, the set $X(\O_K)$.
+To do this we restrict ourselves to the study of a subset $\L_\Gamma(X)$ of $\L(X)$ which has the same motivic measure as $\L(X)$, and we decompose it into \emph{horizontal} and \emph{vertical} arcs, see~\ref{s:hor-ver}, \ref{s:T-non-affine} for the case of $T$-varieties of complexity one.
 We give a parametrization of the $G(\O)$-orbits in Theorem~\ref{t:arc-horo}.
-Finally, we show in~\ref{s:motivic-horo} that these $\L(G)$-orbits in $\L_{\Gamma}(X)$ are cylinders, hence measurable, and we compute their motivic measure in Theorem~\ref{t:volume}.
+Finally, in~\ref{s:motivic-horo} we show that the corresponding pieces in $\L_{\Gamma}(X)$ are cylinders, hence measurable, and we compute their motivic measure in Theorem~\ref{t:volume}.

-\begin{notation} Throughout this section we let $\DF$ be a colored divisorial fan on $(C,G/H)$, where $C$ is a smooth projective curve and $G/H$ is a horospherical homogeneous space.
-We denote by $P$ the parabolic subgroup $N_G(H) \subset G$, by $T$ the torus $P/H$, by $M := \XX(T)$ its character lattice, and by $N := \Hom(M,\ZZ)$ the dual of $M$.
-We write $M_\QQ$ and $N_\QQ$ for the associated $\QQ$-vector spaces.
-The symbol $\F_{G/H}$ stands for the set of colors of $G/H$.